Lightnet/gd_multiplayer_battle_combat/README.md

 ## notes:
  - Allowing direct transmission of arbitrary objects could pose security risks, as it might enable remote code injection or other vulnerabilities if not handled carefully.
+ - Animation sync need to config as different from server and client fallback or go to default pose animation to zero.

 # Collision: